stevengillard/amazon-asdi/examples/dask/workshop-04.md

     ![DaskScheduler](workshop/0409-DaskScheduler.png)

-1. You'll scale out the number of dask cluster workers.
-By default the notebook creates 48 Fargate tasks.
-You'll want to shut these down if you decide not to finish with the notebook - for that you'll need to skip to the step at the end.
+1. Next step is to scale out the number of dask cluster workers.
+By default the notebook creates 12 Fargate tasks.
+Once the workers are running, a client connection to the dask scheduler is established, which shows some details about the cluster.

+   **NOTE** You'll want to shut the workers down if you decide not to finish with the notebook - for that you'll need to skip to the step at the end.

     ![ECSScaleOut](workshop/0408-ECSScaleOut.png)